More than £23.1m investment is going to help Regenerate, Renew and Revitalise Goldthorpe, Thurnscoe and Bolton upon Dearne through the Towns Fund.

 The Dearne: Restore, Renew, Regenerate.
 Working together to create a thriving community where people can choose to live, invest and excel.

-The Goldthorpe Town Deal is bringing at least £23.1m new investment to the Dearne Valley to further enhance its economic growth, environment and heritage, improve skills and transport connectivity.
+The Goldthorpe Town Deal is bringing at least £23.1m new investment to the Dearne Valley.
+This is to further enhance its economic growth, environment and heritage, improve skills and transport connectivity.

-Your views have and will help shape the town's vision for the next few years, by looking to stimulate greater economic, cultural and social wellbeing.
+Your views have and will help shape the town's vision for the next few years.
+We are looking to stimulate greater economic, cultural and social wellbeing.

 Read the Town Investment Plan for Goldthorpe.